daisi-io/pebble-tutorial/README.md

 our base repository
 (`https://github.com/BelmontTechnology/pebble-tutorial`)
 or your own copy of the repository.
-Use the `main` branch, and point at the path `ex01_hello.py`.
-This is the script and the function we'll deploy as a service.
+Use the `main` branch, select the root folder, and point at the script `ex01_hello.py`.
+Once you've specified the file, the platform will create and register a Pebble and display it in the UI.

 Now let's try running it in the Pebbles UI.

 ...

-And let's try calling the endpoint from our browser.
+And let's try calling the endpoint.

 ...